alaomichael/nestjs-backend-test/README.md

    This will generate the GraphQL schema file at `src/schema.graphql`.

 ## GraphQL Endpoint
-- Access the GraphQL playground at `http://localhost:3000/graphql`.
+- Access the GraphQL playground at `http://localhost:3000/graphql`(or the forwarded URL in GitHub Codespaces).

 ## Example Queries/Mutations
 - **Get User**: